White Monastery in Sohag: History, Architecture, and Scholarship

 4. Private Vehicle

-The road is relatively direct, heading west out of Sohag and then north along village roads toward the monastery complex.
+• The road goes straight.
+It heads west from Sohag and then north along village roads to the monastery complex.

 Travel tips: